joer14/ThesisPaper/source/04_acknowledgements.md

 <!-- This is for acknowledging all of the people who helped out -->

-The models used in this tool were introduced Mohammad M. Ghassemi, Stefan E. Richter, Ifeoma M. Eche, Tszyi W. Chen, John Danziger, and Leo A. Celi in their paper A data-driven approach to optimized medication dosing: a focus on heparin [@ghassemi2014data].
-Without Mohammad’s support this project would not have been feasible.
+The models used in this tool were introduced Mohammad M. Ghassemi, Stefan E. Richter, Ifeoma M. Eche, Tszyi W. Chen, John Danziger, and Leo A. Celi in their paper A data-driven approach to optimized medication dosing: a focus on heparin <!-- [@ghassemi2014data] -->.
+This project would not have been possible without Mohammad’s support.

 Additionally, data used in these models was sourced from the MIMIC-II and MIMIC-III (@MIMICII) medical databases, a project supported by the MIT Lab for Computational Physiology.